Live templates provide snippets for common AsciiDoc patterns. They guide authors to structure their documents.

 One live template is special: ad-tag-include

 This template adds comments with the tag-syntax to your source file that mark snippets to be extracted by AsciiDoc include preprocessor macros later.
-Read more in the Asciidoctor user manual about it in the section Select Portions of a Document to Include.
+Read more in the Asciidoctor user manual in section Select Portions of a Document to Include.

 Given the following text file…

 Other text // tag::tagname Some Snippet // end::tagname more text

 … and an AsciiDoc source like the following …

 - Create an empty snippet

 Type ad-tag-include when no text is selected.